jldimond/Coral-CpG/README.md

-# Germline DNA methylation in six species of reef corals: patterns and potential roles in response to environmental change
+## Juptyer notebooks and other analyses associated with manuscript: _Germline DNA methylation in six species of reef corals: patterns and potential roles in response to environmental change_

 ---

-This respository includes data and analysis associated with the above manuscript.
+###Description of repository directory structure

+_Each subdirectory has its own readme file describing the contents._

 ---

-**Directory structure**

-`data/` - Raw data, such as fasta files.
-These are housed in separate subdirectories for each species, with the same names as those in the analyses directory.
+`data/` - Raw data, including publically available fasta data.
+These are housed in separate subdirectories for each species.

 ---

 `ipynb/` - jupyter notebooks.